amoAHCP/openshift-workshop/spring-boot-CRUD-admin-step4/README.md

-# Trivadis/RedHat Openshift Workshop - Part 3
+# Trivadis/RedHat Openshift Workshop - Part 4

 A simple Spring-boot 2 CRUD application with mongoDB.
-In Step 4 the application will be deployed to openshift, by the help of the fabric8-maven-plugin.
+In Step 4 the application will be deployed to openshift, by the help of the fabric8-maven-plugin using custom service/deployment descriptors
+You can place your custom configuration in src/main/fabric8

 ## Run the application